TheImagingSource/tiscamera/doc/pages/building.rst

      - Build additional tools for camera interaction.
      - OFF
    * - -DBUILD_V4L2
-     - Build tiscamera with support for v4l2 devices.
+     - Build tiscamera with support for V4L2 devices.
      - ON

    * - -DBUILD_LIBUSB
-     - Build tiscamera with support for usb devices that that have no native driver.
+     - Build tiscamera with support for USB devices that that have no native driver.
      - ON

    * - -DBUILD_DOCUMENTATION